msscsh/JavaVCFConverter/README.md

-Project to converte from TXT tô VCF
+Project to converter contacts from TXT file to VCF file.

 Line format for data input:

-NAME | LASTNAME | CELULAR
+NAME | LASTNAME | NUMBER